Hush (Buffy the Vampire Slayer): Plot

 During a college lecture where Professor Walsh is discussing the difference between language and communication, Buffy has a dream in which Riley kisses her.
 They are interrupted by a young girl holding a distinctive box, singing a cryptic rhyme about "the Gentlemen".
 Riley and Buffy speak after class and they almost kiss, but are unable to stop talking.
 They leave when it becomes awkward.
 Buffy calls Giles to tell him of her dream and the details of the little girl's rhyme.
 In the middle of Xander and Anya's argument with each other over the meaning of their relationship, Giles asks Xander to allow Spike to stay over at his house, as Giles' girlfriend Olivia will be visiting him from London for a few days.

 Meanwhile, Willow attends a meeting of the campus Wicca group, hoping to meet others who share her interest in studying witchcraft, but is disappointed when they only talk about bake sales.
 Willow raises the subject of spells but is chastised for pandering to the stereotype about witches performing magic.
 A shy woman in the group, Tara Maclay, starts to speak up to support Willow's suggestion, but falls silent when the attention turns to her.

 That night, as Sunnydale sleeps, white wisps float from each person's mouth to a belfry, where they settle in the box from Buffy's dream, as ghoulish skeletal figures with metal-toothed grins and impeccable black suits look on.
 In the morning, Buffy and Willow discover they are unable to speak and become visibly distressed; they soon discover that everybody is unable to speak.
-The group gathers at Giles' where they see that the news is reporting that Sunnydale is suffering from an epidemic of laryngitis.
+The group gathers at Giles' house, where they see that the news is reporting that Sunnydale is suffering from an epidemic of laryngitis.
 Buffy and Riley, each concerned that chaos will ensue, find each other attempting to keep order on the streets.
-Buffy does not know about Riley's paramilitary role as an agent of the Initiative; he in turn is unaware that she is the Slayer.
+Buffy does not know about Riley's paramilitary role as an agent of the government-controlled, demon-capturing Initiative; he in turn is unaware that she is the Slayer.
 They exchange a look and then their first kiss, before parting to continue their efforts.